-- (Note 1) The changed data refers to the data that has been modified, deleted, or newly added since the last backup. - (Note 2) The system will make an automatic backup on changed data only once everyday.
+- (Note 1) When launching Smart 6TM for the first time, the system will request you to set up a password.
+This password is required when you activate SMART DualBIOS or when you want to make changes to the SMART Recorder or SMART TimeLock settings. - (Note 2) The changed data refers to the data that has been modified, deleted, or newly added since the last backup. - (Note 3) The system will make an automatic backup on changed data only once everyday.
 If the computer is turned on for a long time, the backup will be performed at the scheduled backup time.
-If the computer is turned off before the scheduled backup time, the backup will be performed on the next boot. - (Note 3) We recommend that you preserve at least 25 percent of the hard drive space to optimize the storage space for the backups.
-The backups of the changed data will be stored in the original partition of the data.
+If the computer is turned off before the scheduled backup time, the backup will be performed on the next boot. - (Note 4) We recommend that you preserve at least 25 percent of the hard drive space to optimize the storage space for the backups.
+The backups of the changed data will be stored in the original partition of the data. - (Note 5) You will not be able to use the "Safely Remove Hardware" feature in the operating system with SMART Recorder enabled.
+To remove an external storage device, unplug it directly from your computer (please note that doing so may result in damage to the hardware device or loss of data). - (Note 6) You can set the User Password in the system BIOS Setup program to prevent the system time being changed by other users.

-4-7 Auto Green
+4-7 Smart TPM 1